“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Thank you,” Madeline sniffled in appreciation.
 “Just knowing I didn’t cause him harm or make him mad at me is such a relief.”

 “Trust me,” Maseo whispered, “You are not at fault.
 Now, I am going to head back to the living room and watch Michael beat everyone with that video game, and give you some time to center yourself again before coming to join us, okay?”

 Bringing her lips together in a tight smile, Madeline nodded her head briskly a few times before turning around to find something to dry her eyes with.

 Maseo’s was made of snowflake obsidian, which stood for persistence and overcoming difficulties.
 There were amber beads in between them for warmth and wellbeing.
 Terrant’s was strung with chrysocolla, for wisdom, and quartz, which amplifies other stones.
-Rhodonite and jasper made up Michael’s, to give him a feel of purpose, grounding, and a connection to nature.
-The one given to Madeline had a very specific meaning.
+Rhodonite and jasper made up Michael’s, to give him a feeling of purpose, grounding, and a connection to nature.
+The one given to Madeline also had a precise meaning.
 The chrysoprase was for love, healing, and joy, while the fluorite was for clarity, focus, and order.
 It was clear the fae was hoping the little human would overcome any sadness and find her place in the world.

 Slipping the bracelet around her wrist, Madeline couldn’t thank Gwen enough.
 It was beautiful, and the beads were polished so smoothly that they reflected the lights off the decorations nearby.
-Gwen let her know she needed no thanks, but was hoping they could all crash at Madeline’s place tonight.
+Gwen let her know she needed no thanks but was hoping they could all crash at Madeline’s place tonight.
 Without realizing it, it had become nearly 5 a.m.

 “I have a guest bedroom you and Michael can use,” Madeline smiled happily, “Although Terrant and Maseo will have to decide between the couch and the recliner.
 And I also want to say you can all stay as long as you like.
 I really enjoy the company.”